Home Investment The U.S. Interest Rate Cut Outlook in 2026: What It Means for the Stock Market

 Geopolitical Shock

-Recession Deeper Than Expected
+A Recession Deeper Than Expected

-Dollar Weakness and Capital Flight
+Dollar Weakness and Capital Outflows

 Fiscal Policy Uncertainty